Islamism in the United Kingdom: Islamism and Terrorism Post–2005

+2005–2016: Developments

-The Saved Sect operated from 2005 but was banned in 2006.
+The Saved Sect operated from 2005 until 2006, when it was banned.
 The extent of the phenomenon was illustrated during the Jyllands-Posten Muhammad cartoons controversy of 2006, when Al Ghurabaa, successor organisation to the disbanded Al-Muhajiroun, called Muslims to "Kill those who insult the Prophet Muhammad", resulting in extensive protests in London.

-Following the 2005 terror attacks, the phenomenon of Islamism within the resident Muslim population in Britain receive wider interest.
+Following the 2005 terror attacks, the phenomenon of Islamism within the resident Muslim population (political Islamic activism versus violent Islamic extremism) in Britain received wider interest.
 An early publication was Londonistan: How Britain is Creating a Terror State Within (2006).
 Undercover Mosque aired in 2007 (with a 2008 sequel).

-Islam4UK led by Anjem Choudary (a British Pakistani born in the UK 1967) had been active from 2009.
+Islam4UK, led by Anjem Choudary (a British Pakistani born in the UK in 1967), had been active since 2009.
 It has also been banned under the Terrorism Act 2000 on 14 January 2010.

 Since 2006, the Islamic Forum of Europe (IFE) has been under scrutiny as fostering Islamist politics among Bangladeshi immigrants.
 IFE and the East London Mosque, have hosted extremist preachers including Anwar al-Awlaki.

-A Dispatches documentary aired on 1 March 2010 suggested the IFE are an extremist organization with a hidden agenda that went against Britain's democratic values.
+A Dispatches documentary that aired on 1 March 2010 described the IFE as an organisation with goals that it alleged were incompatible with British democratic values.
 Dispatches quoted Azad Ali, the IFE's community affairs coordinator, as saying, "Democracy, if it means at the expense of not implementing the sharia, of course no one agrees with that".

-Responding in a comment piece in the Guardian newspaper, Inayat Bunglawala of the Muslim Council of Britain suggested that many of the people interviewed on the programme had "hidden agendas of their own" suggesting that Jim Fitzpatrick's claim of the Labour Party having been "infiltrated" by IFE was motivated by upcoming elections.

-The IFE and YMO were featured in the book The Islamist (2007) by Ed Husain, where he explains that the YMO attracts mainly English-speaking Asian youths, providing circles or talks daily at the East London Mosque; while teaching about Islam, it covers the political system of the religion.
+Responding in a comment piece in The Guardian, Inayat Bunglawala of the Muslim Council of Britain suggested that many of the people interviewed on the program had "hidden agendas of their own" suggesting that Jim Fitzpatrick's claim of the Labour Party having been "infiltrated" by IFE was motivated by upcoming elections.
+The IFE and Young Muslim Organisation (YMO) were featured in the book The Islamist (2007) by Ed Husain, wherein he explains that the YMO attracts mainly English-speaking Asian youths, providing circles or talks daily at the East London Mosque; while teaching about Islam, it covers the political system of the religion.